Sema4AI/vscode-extension/docs/develop.md

 and run: `yarn install`.

-After this step, it should be possible to open the `sema4ai_code` folder in VSCode and launch `Extension: Sema4.ai Code` to have a new instance of VSCode with the loaded extension.
+After this step, it should be possible to open the `sema4ai_code` folder in VSCode and launch `Extension: Sema4.ai` to have a new instance of VSCode with the loaded extension.

 Creating a local environment for python development
 ----------------------------------------------------

-For local development, `poetry` should be used to install the libraries needed, so, head on to `/sema4ai-code` and do `poetry install` to get your python environment setup.
+For local development, `poetry` should be used to install the libraries needed, so, head on to `/sema4ai` and do `poetry install` to get your python environment setup.

 If everything went well, just pointing your IDE to use the python executable